benlhy/react-teave/README.md

 This app was built using a modified create-react-app base.

+This was built to explore and learn React.

 ## Getting started (once forked)

 You will need: [node](https://nodejs.org/en/) and [yarn](https://classic.yarnpkg.com/en/docs/install)